 - Option 2: Create a battlecard that helps salespeople position your product as the higher-quality, more reliable choice, goes over common customer objections and responses, and outlines testimonials from customers who have chosen you over the competitor.

-The first option -- essentially, stay the course -- isn’t agile.
+The first option — essentially, stay the course — isn’t agile.
 The second option is quintessential agile: Being quick to respond and adapt to changing customer needs.

 You can also use this mentality to react to: